Secret! Security

 Much care has been taken to ensure no copies of your data are unprotected in memory at any time.
 Dynamic memory used at run time is overwritten with zeros and the entered password is erased as soon as it is no longer needed.
 The database that is backed up during HotSync contains only the encrypted version of the data.

-Category Names
+Record Titles and Category Names

 Home Top